ubclaunchpad/rocket2/docs/Deployment.md

 Docker is different than virtual machines because it can run multiple containers using only one kernel which makes it more lightweight.

-### Code Coverage

-Code coverage measures the lines that were executed by the test suite.
-[CodeCov](https://docs.codecov.io/docs/about-code-coverage) is used in Rocket 2.

-Two common code coverages are Statement Coverage and Branch Coverage.
-Statement coverage counts the number of executable lines of code that has been tested, whereas branch coverage requires all code blocks and execution paths to be completed tested.
-For example, in an `if` statement, both the `true` and `false` outcome should be covered.
-If only one path is covered, then it is a called a partial coverage.

-CodeCov coverage is computed using `hits/(sum of hit + partial + miss)` where `hit` is the statement coverage and `partial` is for partial branch coverage and `miss` is for not tested code.